Supply and Demand Estimates and Profitability Outlook

 ---|---|---|---|---|

-The profitability outlook has been updated after the release of the November 9, 2023, USDA WASDE and Crop Production reports.
-For the table below, irrigated yields were estimated as: 240 bushels per acre for corn, 65 bushels per acre for full-season soybeans, and 1,450 pounds per acre cotton.
-Prices used for grain and cotton sales are based on current Tennessee cash prices provided by USDA AMS.
+The profitability outlook has been updated after the release of February 11, 2025, USDA WASDE and Crop Production reports.
+For the table below, irrigated yields were estimated as: 240 bushels per acre for corn, 65 bushels per acre for full-season soybeans, 1,450 pounds per acre cotton, and 85 bushels of wheat and 60 bushels of soybeans for double crop wheat/soybeans.
+Prices used for grain and cotton sales are based on current Tennessee harvest cash prices provided by USDA AMS.
 Revenue estimates do not consider any government payments (crop insurance, ARC or PLC, etc.).
-Costs shown below are based on the 2023 UT Extension Row Crop budgets with adjustments made where warranted.
+Costs shown below are based on the 2024 UT Extension Row Crop budgets with adjustments made where warranted.
 Irrigation fixed costs and energy costs will vary greatly among producers and irrigation systems.
-Land cost was estimated as cash rent of $197/acre (USDA NASS state average for Tennessee).
-Substantial variation in land costs exist in Tennessee.
-Additional details on expenses can be found in the 2023 UT Crop Budgets.
+Land cost was estimated as cash rent of $197/acre (USDA NASS state average for irrigated cropland in Tennessee).
+Substantial variation in land costs exists in Tennessee.
+Additional details on expenses can be found in the 2024 UT Crop Budgets.

-Based on projected yields, prices, and expenses corn, cotton, soybeans, and wheat/soybeans are showing returns of -$184, -$130, $23, and -$67 per acre net returns.
-Producers that priced production at higher market prices earlier in 2023 may have higher net returns as prices have declined since the start of the year.
-Additionally, producers with higher yields or lower cost structures may attain improved net returns over specified costs.
+Based on projected yields, prices, and expenses corn, cotton, soybeans, and wheat/soybeans are showing returns of -$8, -$294, -$161, and -$188 per acre net returns.
+Producers with higher yields or lower cost structures may attain improved net returns over specified costs.
 The table below should be used as a guide as yields, prices, and expenses will vary among producers and locations.
 Expenses will vary among producers and production systems.

 Please contact your local County Extension office or Extension Specialist – Farm Management for assistance in developing a budget or financial plan for your farm.